rhtgpta/data-512-a1/README.md

 Final csv data has the following fields:

--year
+- year
--month
+- month
--pagecount_all_views (total number of views,  source: legacy pagecounts API)
+- pagecount_all_views (total number of views,  source: legacy pagecounts API)
--pagecount_desktop_views (total number of views from desktop clients, source: legacy pagecounts API)
+- pagecount_desktop_views (total number of views from desktop clients, source: legacy pagecounts API)
--pagecount_mobile_views	(total number of views from mobile clients, source: legacy pagecounts API)
+- pagecount_mobile_views	(total number of views from mobile clients, source: legacy pagecounts API)
--pageview_all_views (total number of views, source: pageviews API)
+- pageview_all_views (total number of views, source: pageviews API)
--pageview_desktop_views (total number of views from desktop clients, source: pageviews API)
+- pageview_desktop_views (total number of views from desktop clients, source: pageviews API)
--pageview_mobile_views (total number of views from mobile clients, source: pageviews API)
+- pageview_mobile_views (total number of views from mobile clients, source: pageviews API)

 ### Considerations
 Overlap can be seen from July 2015 to July 2016, as both the APIs were in effect during the specified timeperiod.
 Pageview data excludes crawlers/spiders, whereas legacy does not.
 Pageviews API provide data seperately for mobile web and mobile app, which is merged into one for the purpose of the analysis.